hach2adi/hach2adi/README.md

 # 💫 About Me:

-- 👩🏻‍💻 **Software developer sharing my journey and learnings in tech.**
+- 👩🏻‍💻 **Full Stack Web developer sharing my journey and learnings in tech.**

 - 💭 Currently learning **about data analytics and dataviz!**